brialaws98/Data_Analysis_Portfolio/Data Analytics and Visualization/README.md

       * ***Senior Principal***
       * ***Data Scientist***

 ## Modeling data to create valuable insights
 #### Diving into the data
 * Here is what the client has sent:
      * ***7 data sets*** - each data set contains different columns and values
-     * ***A data model*** - this shows the relationships between all of the data sets, as well as any links that you can use to merge tables
+     * ***A data model*** - This shows the relationships between all of the data sets, as well as any links that you can use to merge tables
 #### Requirements gathering
 * You won't need all 7 datasets to find what you are looking for
 * What is the first step?